RESOURCES | Land Petitions online

 Written petitions seeking permission to settle Canada’s newly-opening frontiers, are important family history resources.
 Regardless of whether land was granted “free” (as in a grant for military service), or whether a settler paid patent fees, government permission was required.

-Petitions were legal affidavits, submitted with the aid of a notarial official, with supporting letters and documentation attached.
-The petitions described such details as the exact identity of the petitioner, make-up and circumstances of the family, reasons for immigration, qualifications for free grants, occupation and skills, oaths of allegiance and character references.
+A Petitions was submitted with the aid of a notarial official, with supporting letters and documentation attached.
+The petition described the exact identity of the petitioner and location at this time, the details and circumstances of the family, migration history, qualifications for free grants, occupation and skills, oaths of allegiance and character references.

 3) Petitions to the Crown Lands Department 1827-1904 (not online)

 4) Lower Canada Land Petitions 1764-1841 (index and images online), and

 These collections are held either by the Library or Archives Canada or the Archives of Ontario.

 As of 2012, most Upper Canada (Ontario) Land Petitions and Land Records in Sundries can be consulted online – first by searching a surname index, and then by locating the digitized versions of each microfilm reel.

 The ‘Place’ column marks the Township or District the petitioner made application FROM, which may not be consistent with where they were recommended to take land.
 Not all petitioners followed through grants to deeds, nor in the areas recommended.

 See more about the Land Districts mentioned (some Counties were not yet defined).